ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   field.
 - Adaptable: New, deleted or altered documents demand only the vector store to be recreated, so the systemd can adapt to changes relatively quickly.
-- East to implement: This method can be implemented easily with the dependency on the libraries we use without any deep advanced knowledge on how LLMs work.
+- Easy to implement: This method can be implemented easily with the dependency on the libraries we use without any deep advanced knowledge on how LLMs work.
 - Able to return sources: It's really easy to return the relevant sources in which the answer was found.